oracle-nace-dsai/brooklyn-market-value/README.md

 15 test deployed model per blog

-16 import APEX application: log into your ADB's APEX workspace, then click App Builder > Import f100.sql > Next > Next > Install
+16 Import APEX application: log into your ADB's APEX workspace, then click App Builder > Import.
+Select f100.sql to Import.
+Click Next.
+Accept the defaults and click Install Application.
+On the confirmation screen, click Install Supporting Objects.
+This will create the necessary Database Objects needed for this demo.
+You should get a confirmation that the Supporting Objects are installed.

 17 inspect APEX dashboards per blog